What is Sustainable Development? 3 pillars, 5 Ps of the 2030 Agenda and the impact of AI.

 In Conclusion

 Ready to join the microgrid revolution?
-Explore how this technology can transform your home, business or community.
+Explore how this technology can transform your home, your business or your community.
 Leave us your comments and share this article to let more people know about the power of local, sustainable energy - the future starts today!

 At Qaleonwe believe that sustainability should be central to modern business strategy.
 That is why we have developed SineQia® an innovative 360 platform that provides real-time tracking of key KPIs and metrics related to business sustainability.